 - The chiropractor may also do other treatments, like massage and other work on soft tissues.

-Some people are a little achy, stiff, and tired for a few days after their manipulation.
-This is because their body is adjusting to its new alignment.
+Some people are a little achy, stiff, and tired for a few days after their manipulations.
+This is because their bodies are adjusting to their new alignment.
 You should not feel any pain from the manipulation.

 How Many Treatments Will You Need?

-More than one session is usually needed to correct a problem.
-Usually treatments last several weeks.
-Your chiropractor may suggest two or three short sessions a week at first.
-These would last only about 10 - 20 minutes each.
+More than one session is most often needed to correct a problem.
+Treatments generally last several weeks.
+Your chiropractor may suggest 2 or 3 short sessions a week at first.
+These would last only about 10 to 20 minutes each.
 Once you start improving, your treatments may be just once a week.
 You and your chiropractor will talk about how effective the treatment is based on the goals you discussed in your first session.

 What Conditions Does Chiropractic Treat Best?

 - Subacute back pain (pain that has been present for 3 months or less)

 - Flare-ups of chronic (long-term) back pain